-Our walking tour guide introduced us to Cafe Leila, a Persian vegetarian restaurant and it looked so cool, we really wanted to go there.
+Our walking tour guide introduced us to Cafe Leila, a Persian vegetarian restaurant.
+It looked so beautiful, we really wanted to go there.
 Unfortunately, because it was New Years, we didn’t get a chance to as it was closed.
 They serve healthy veggie food at affordable prices.
 Think salads, burritos, mediterranean platters and more.

-The old town of Tbilisi is really where the charm of the city is.
+The Tbilisi Old Town is really where the charm of the city is.
 I love the mixture of the old town, the soviet buildings and the modern architecture of the city.
 Wandering through the narrow streets in the old town gives you a sense of quietness and beauty which shines through this part of the city.

 One of the biggest attractions in Tbilisi are the sulphur baths.
 The brick roofs which pop out near the main square of the old town are not to be missed!